arturo-lang/arturo-action/README.md

 ### "Native" build

 > [!TIP]
-> The action auto-detects your runner and builds the appropriate (full) version. > No configuration needed for basic usage! :wink
+> The action auto-detects your runner and builds the appropriate (full) version. > No configuration needed for basic usage! 😉

 ```yaml
 jobs: